sgajbi/portfolio-analytics-system/README.md

   * **`query-service`**: A FastAPI application that serves as the read-only entry point for retrieving processed data.
 It queries the database to provide results for analytics and reporting.
   * **`persistence-service`**: A generic Kafka consumer that listens to all "raw" data topics.
 Its sole responsibility is to validate and persist incoming data to the PostgreSQL database.
   * **`cost-calculator-service`**: A Kafka consumer that listens for newly persisted transactions.
 It uses the `financial-calculator-engine` library to calculate cost basis (`net_cost`, `realized_gain_loss`) and publishes an enriched event.
+  * **`cashflow-calculator-service`**: A Kafka consumer that listens for newly persisted transactions.
+It calculates a corresponding cashflow record based on configurable business rules and publishes an event upon persistence.
   * **`position-calculator-service`**: A Kafka consumer that listens for enriched transactions.
 It calculates and maintains a full, historical time series of portfolio positions and publishes an event upon persistence.
   * **`position-valuation-calculator`**: A Kafka consumer that listens for newly persisted positions and market prices.
 It calculates the market value and unrealized gain/loss for a position and saves it to the database.